yahyanajar/XComponent.Functions/README.md

   "RequestId": "string"
 }
 ```

-+ Post method is used to push the retrieve the result of the Triggered Method.
++ The POST method should be used to push the result of the Triggered Method execution.

 ```Json
 {